Are you designing your website with SEO in mind?

 - A Picture is Worth 1,000 Words.
 Well, it’s only worth what you put into it.
 Make sure the images you use on your website are also optimized for SEO.
 Design the name of your image to include your target keyword and make sure the alt text includes your keywords as well.
 Again it’s about making sure everything on your website is designed with SEO in mind – so this includes all of your images.
 Don’t throw pictures onto your site just to fill space or be “eye-catching.”
 They have to work, too.
 So don’t miss an opportunity to use your images as optimizers for your site.

 Just like everything in the world of technology and business, SEO has many different factors and is always changing.
 It is important as a business owner to stay abreast of these changes and make edits when necessary.
 I hope you will continue to familiarize yourself with the important ways in which SEO can work for you and your business, and how the right web design can make all the difference.
-If you aren’t sure if your website is effective or not — we can offer you a free website review to identify key changes that you might want to make.
+If you aren’t sure if your website is effective or not — contact us for a website review to identify key changes that you might want to make.

 Make sure to check out our other blogs for ideas on how to effectively market your business and build your web presence.